VAISHNAVI0715/Microservices/README.md

 # Microservices
-Refer branch "Migrating2Postgres" for Monolithic Application and refer Micro for Microservice architecture of same application.
+Refer branch "Migrating2Postgres" for Monolithic Application and refer branch "micro" for Microservice architecture of same application.